MBA Career Goals: Inspo, Intel & Advice

 For example, a recent Stacy Blackman client with some insurance industry experience shared why and how excited he was about the sector and the tough challenges he’d like to help solve.

-His short-term goal focused on diving deeply into industry innovation by joining the strategy team of a game-changing fintech startup in a part of the world where there’s been lots of industry disruption.
-Long-term, he wants to transform what’s currently a very bureaucratic sector into a much more customer-friendly experience that effectively protects billions of people and organizations worldwide.
+His short-term goal was to dive deeply into industry innovation by joining the strategy team of a game-changing fintech startup in a part of the world where there’s been lots of industry disruption.
+In the long term, he wants to transform a very bureaucratic sector into a more customer-friendly experience that effectively protects billions of people and organizations worldwide.
 The client gained admission to several top business schools, including Harvard, Wharton, Chicago Booth, and UC Berkeley Haas.

 Group Two: Those Who Feel Torn Between Two Different Paths

-For these applicants, a great strategy is to walk through the exercises we just described for each of the career options you’re considering.
+For these applicants, a great strategy is to walk through the exercises we just described for each career option you’re considering.
 Challenging yourself to get specific about what you would be doing immediately, five, ten, and 20 years post-MBA in terms of each path can be illuminating.
-We also strongly recommend doing due diligence into each career pathway, which could involve connecting with professionals in those fields to reading LinkedIn profiles.
+We also strongly recommend doing due diligence into each career pathway, which could involve connecting with professionals in those fields and reading LinkedIn profiles.

-Another effective approach is to think about a career path at the intersection of those two fields of interest–even if they seem entirely unconnected.
+Another practical approach is to think about a career path at the intersection of those two fields of interest–even if they seem entirely unconnected.

 For example, we worked with a woman with a mechanical engineering background who was very committed to social change.
-Initially, she was wrestling between going into a hard-core leadership role at a mechanical engineering company versus spending her career working with low-income populations in her home country.
+Initially, she wrestled with the choice between a hard-core leadership role at a mechanical engineering company and spending her career working with low-income populations in her home country.

 At first glance, these seemed like entirely different paths.
 But as we dug deeper into the situation, she realized these two paths could intersect in exciting ways.
 For example, her future career could include anything from developing new solutions for drilling wells to purifying water to generating electricity to business opportunities for women and girls connected to emerging technologies.